stephendltg-bzh/electron-sample/contributing.md

 # Contributing

 First and foremost, thank you!
-We appreciate that you want to contribute to vite-electron-builder, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to electron-sample, your time is valuable, and your contributions mean a lot to us.

 ## Issues